Howquez/DICE/README.md

 # 🎲 Digital In-Context Experiments (DICE)

-DICE (formerly called _oFeeds_) offers an assortment of oTree applications designed to simulate news, shopping, and social media feeds.
+DICE (formerly called _oFeeds_) offers an assortment of oTree ([Chen, Schonger, and Wickens 2016](https://doi.org/doi.org/10.1016/j.jbef.2015.12.001)) applications designed to simulate news, shopping, and social media feeds.
 This suite of tools is tailored for marketing researchers, enabling them to develop more realistic stimuli for their studies.

 A key feature of DICE is its user-friendly design, which allows researchers to effortlessly manipulate a feed without any coding requirement.